Roussea: Pests and diseases

 Technomyrmex albipes, a small ant introduced to Mauritius that came originally from the Indo-Pacific area, seals the flowers of Roussea with clay to protect mealy bugs.
 These drink the sap and excrete a sugary urine that is collected by the ants.
 The ants attack animals that visit the plant, and so prevent the blue-tailed day gecko from pollinating the flowers and from eating the fruit, and in this way seriously hampering the reproduction of Roussea.
 Two new species were reported to visit flowers for nectar, the native Plagiolepis madecassa and the invasive yellow crazy ant, Anoplolepis gracilipes.
 However, it has also been reported that the infestation by alien ants varies seasonally and occurs mostly on plants that have collapsed closer to the ground, due to competition by surrounding alien invasive plants, such as strawberry guava.

 Conservation

 In 1937 Roussea was common on Mauritius, but it is now considered critically endangered.
-No more than eighty five plants, in a few scattered populations are said to remain.
-Extensive deforestation, introduced exotic animals (pigs, goats, rats) which may eat the seedlings and invasive plant species (such as guava and traveller's palm) may outcompete Roussea.
-Kew Gardens is now trying to grow the species from seed, which turns out to be very difficult, because without passing through the gecko's gut, the seeds succumb to a fungal infection.
-Seeds are now grown in a sterile environment.
+Some 250 plants in nine localities are reported to survive, but the population is in rapid decline having lost 50% of individuals within a decade.
+The species is relatively little affected by deforestation because it grows mainly along mountain ridges or crater rims or in other rocky areas which have been largely spared by the extensive deforestation that occurred in Mauritius and the most important driver of its decline is competitive displacement by invasive alien plants, mainly the Strawberry guava and to a lesser extent introduced invasive rats that eat flowers and flower buds and introduced invasive macaques that break its branches, and destroy its flower buds, flowers and unripe fruits as well as predate on its main endemic pollinator, the Mauritius Bulbul.
+Seeds germinate well within three weeks when sowed on tree fern stems in its native habitat but fail to germinate on the ground or on other plants, and both germination rate and early seedling survival were higher if invasive alien plants are removed from their vicinity.